By Deirdre Murray, Managing Consultant/Executive Coach, Trainer and Facilitator with PEOPLE RESOURCES

 We are biologically wired for survival to ward us off from danger.
 However, these negative thoughts, whilst they can provide a useful alert in times of danger, are not very helpful in our everyday lives.
 It needs balance.
 A little scepticism in life is useful but not when it rules our thought process.
 Studies by Dr. Barbara Fredrickson show, that in order to remain in a positive mindset, we need to sustain a ratio of 3:1 positive to negative thoughts.
 In order to fully flourish and trust that things will work out for you, we need a higher ratio of 5:1, five positive thoughts for every negative one.

-I witnessed this greatly when people where going through the recession over the last 10 years.
+I witnessed this greatly when people where going through the last recession.
 They had no warning of the downturn, and in many instances their comfortable, secure life was imploding in front of their eyes, either through redundancy, financial stress or overwhelm due to increased workloads.
 It was a terrible time for people and many were struggling to cope.
 The key is to focus on what you can control, rather than what you can’t.
 The first place to start, therefore, are with your thoughts.

 Taking Positive Steps to Change the Quality of our Thinking